 Domestic violence restraining orders can be enforced either by contempt proceedings or by criminal prosecution, which is an entirely separate proceeding charged by the District Attorney's Office.

-For answers to specific questions concerning contempt of Family Court in your case, contact me, John S. Yohanan, a San Jose family lawyer, at (408) 297-0700 or via my online form.
+For answers to specific questions concerning contempt of Family Court in your case, contact me, John S. Yohanan, a Calaveras County family lawyer, at (408) 297-0700 or via my online form.